linkerd/linkerd/linkerd/docs/namer.md

 host | `localhost` | The Consul host. port | `8500` | The Consul port.
-includeTag | `false` | If `true`, read a Consul tag from the path. useHealthCheck | `false` | If `true`, exclude app instances that are failing Consul health checks.
-Even if `false`, linkerd's built-in resiliency algorithms will still apply. healthStatuses | `any` | Exclude app instances which do not match one of the provided Consul health check statuses.
-Possible values are `passing`, `warning`, `critical`, `maintenance` and the wildcard status `any`.
+includeTag | `false` | If `true`, read a Consul tag from the path. useHealthCheck | `false` | If `true`, exclude app instances that do not match one of the provided `healthStatuses`.
+Even if `false`, linkerd's built-in resiliency algorithms will still apply. healthStatuses | `passing` | List of statuses to used to filter Consul app instances by.
+Possible values are `passing`, `warning`, `critical`, `maintenance`.
 Note that if a service defines more than one health check per app instance then the most representative statuses is used (`maintenance` > `critical` > `warning` > `passing`).
-If `useHealthCheck` is `true` this parameter is overridden with `passing` and any values provided are ignored.
+If `useHealthCheck` is `false` then this parameter has no effect.
 Regardless of the statuses used to filter, linkerd's built-in resiliency algorithms will still apply. token | no authentication | The auth token to use when making API calls. setHost | `false` | If `true`, HTTP requests resolved by Consul will have their Host header overwritten to `${serviceName}.service.${datacenter}.${domain}`. `$domain` is fetched from Consul. consistencyMode | `default` | Select between [Consul API consistency modes](https://www.consul.io/docs/agent/http.html) such as `default`, `stale` and `consistent`.